clubifaximatic/stream-transform-object/README.md

 ### func parameter
 If `func` is defined the func will be call for each element depending on the implementation

-The function `func` receives two parameters:
+The function `func` receives three parameters:

-1. The `doc` to be processed
+1. The `document` to be processed
 2. The `next` function to be called once the document has been processed.
 It receives two parameters: 1) the error, if any 2) the document that we want to propagate or undefined.
+3. The `index` of the document being processed in the stream

 ### callback parameter